J-O-B/portfolio/README.md

 for example I have implemented the same style and color button for all-important "clickable" links, all individual sections are 'highlighted' by using a darker background, this makes sections raise up from the background and also allows for easy reading of the page content.
 After building this page, I got friends and family to browse the page (without telling them about any features), one item that was highlighted was the images in the "What I Offer" page, as a result of this live test, I have made these images clickable which also opens the relevant modal popup.

+On loading this page, in the center of the screen is the welcome area showing Who I Am, What I Do & Why I'm Here (Name, What I Do & My CV).
+In the same order as the above "Who, What, Why", as a user scrolls they will see:

+1. **Who I am** - An introduction to myself - *"About Me" section,*
+2. **What I do** - What skills do I have?
+What help can I provide?
+What have I worked on? - *"Skills", "Projects" & "What I Do" sections,*
+3. **Why I'm here** - I'm here to get in contact with a potential recruiter or collaborator - *"Work With Me section" (Contact me form)*

 #### 5 Planes of UX:
 1. Strategy: